Everything You Need to Know Before Visiting Tulum, Mexico

 Popular Day Trips and Sights Near Tulum

-Easy Day Trips
+Easy Day Trips from Tulum

 Popular day trips in the area include visiting top cenotes, Akumal to swim with turtles in the ocean, scuba diving and seeing the ancient Mayan ruins at Chichen Itza.
 I highly recommend doing all of these – they were well worth it and highly unique!
 Where else can you swim with turtles for free, right in the ocean, without diving?